UpGoerFive/UpGoerFive.github.io/_posts/2021-11-29-first-post.markdown

 ### F1

 I've been a Formula 1 fan for a while now.
-F1, like many other sports, likes to display on screen graphics to illustrate characteristics of the real life event These are used to show comparisons of how drivers brake going through corners, estimated overtaking difficulty, and reaction time comparisons at the start.
+F1, like many other sports, likes to display on screen graphics to illustrate characteristics of the real life event.
+These are used to show comparisons of how drivers brake going through corners, estimated overtaking difficulty, and reaction time comparisons at the start.
 The ti(y)re wear graphic has probably gotten the most attention, however.

 <img src="/assets/images/racefansdotnet-f1-graphics.jpg" alt="Hamilton Pitting for New Tires" width="50%"/>